Gerhard Potuznik

-Key figure

-Besides Pulsinger & Tunakan or Kruder & Dorfmeister, Gerhard Potuznik is one of Austria's key figures, when it comes to the electro and alternative scenes.
-Active since the late 1980s, when acid house changed his life as much as postpunk did before, Potuznik does it all and works as a musician, remixer, DJ and head of his own label.
+Projects

-To this day, he has released eight solo records as well as countless maxis on legendary labels like Cheap and Mego, Disko 8, Ersatz Audio, Relish orTigerbeat 6.
-Besides that, Potuznik is also producing acts like Chicks On Speed, Mediengruppe Telekommander, Minisex, Janosch Moldau, Black Palms Orchester or The Magic Ray.
-And, of course, not to forget, his band project MÄUSE, with Tex Rubinowitz, with whom he has released four records so far.
+Potuznik has released eight solo records, as well as numerous maxis on several labels, including Cheap and Mego, Disko 8, Ersatz Audio, Relish, and Tigerbeat 6.
+Potuznik is also producing acts including Chicks On Speed, Mediengruppe Telekommander, Minisex, Janosch Moldau, Black Palms Orchester, The Magic Ray, and his band project MÄUSE with Tex Rubinowitz, with whom he has released four records so far.

 GD Luxxe

 In the center of all this remains Gerhard Potuznik's musical alter ego.
 As GD Luxxe, he began working on cool electronic tracks in the mid-1990s.
-Ed DMX, aka DMX Krew, brought GD Luxxe's music to London-based label Breakin' Records, while Interdimensional Transmissions and Ersatz Audio from Detroit released records as much as Canadian record label Suction Records.
+Ed DMX, DMX Krew, brought GD Luxxe's music to London-based label Breakin' Records, while Interdimensional Transmissions and Ersatz Audio from Detroit released records as much as Canadian record label Suction Records.

 In the midst of the 2000s' electroclash hype, Gerhard re-discovered his guitar, which was the foundation of Between Zero and Eternity, the record that was released in 2004 on US cult label Ersatz Audio.
 Its successor Make (2006) was released by Tigerbeat 6 in the US, continues the path.
 Minimalist guitars are the starting pointers, that mutate into unrecognizable sounds on the computer, until templates like "rock'n'roll", "retro" or "electro" don't quite work anymore.
 In the end of 2008, the eight solo record called Crave was released.
 It showed a more accessible side of Gerhard Potuznik and the song "Believe" made it to the second place of Austria's FM4 Charts.